Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``$STRAND`` is the strand of wiggle file.
 Please use + or -.

-All the libraries should be separated by comma like the above.
+All libraries should be seperated by colons and listed in one line, like shown in the example above, i.e.
-The libraries should be listed in one line.

-For example,

 for TEX +/- treated libraries:

 ::

-  TSB_OD_0.2_TEX_reverse.wig:tex:1:a:-,
-  TSB_OD_0.5_TEX_reverse.wig:tex:2:a:-,
-  TSB_OD_0.2_TEX_forward.wig:tex:1:a:+,
-  TSB_OD_0.5_TEX_forward.wig:tex:2:a:+,
-  TSB_OD_0.2_reverse.wig:notex:1:a:-,
-  TSB_OD_0.5_reverse.wig:notex:2:a:-,
-  TSB_OD_0.2_forward.wig:notex:1:a:+,
+  TSB_OD_0.2_TEX_reverse.wig:tex:1:a:-,\
+  TSB_OD_0.5_TEX_reverse.wig:tex:2:a:-,\
+  TSB_OD_0.2_TEX_forward.wig:tex:1:a:+,\
+  TSB_OD_0.5_TEX_forward.wig:tex:2:a:+,\
+  TSB_OD_0.2_reverse.wig:notex:1:a:-,\
+  TSB_OD_0.5_reverse.wig:notex:2:a:-,\
+  TSB_OD_0.2_forward.wig:notex:1:a:+,\
   TSB_OD_0.5_forward.wig:notex:2:a:+,

-And for fragmented libraries:
+or for fragmented libraries:

 ::

   fragmented_forward.wig:frag:1:a:+,fragmented_reverse.wig:frag:1:a:-

-If only conventional RNA-seq data without fragementation or TEX treated can be provided, it can still be assigned to fragmented libraries and run ANNOgesic.
+If only conventional RNA-seq data without fragementation or TEX treated can be provided, it can still be assigned to fragmented libraries and used by ANNOgesic.
-However, it may influnece on the results.
+However, it may influnece the results.

 The format of sRNA database
 -----------------------------
-If searching sRNA database is assigned to sRNA detection, please follow the format.
-Or the output will become nonsense.
+If sRNA database is used for running ``srna``, please follow the format otherwise the output will become nonsense.
 The format is

 ::

   $ID|$STRAIN|$SRNANAME

-for example
+for example:

 ::

   srn_4840|S._aureus_NCTC8325|RsaOV

-You can also download sRNA database `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ easily.
+You can download sRNA database `BSRD <http://www.bac-srna.org/BSRD/index.jsp>`_ from our `Github <https://github.com/Sung-Huan/ANNOgesic/tree/master/database>`_ easily.

 Definition of reference strain and target strain
 ------------------------------
-"target strain" represents the strain which user want to annotate.
+"target strain" represents the strain which the user want to annotate.
-"reference strain" represents the strain which is close to the "target strain".
+"reference strain" represents the strain which is similar to the "target strain".
-If user have no fasta file or genome annotation files of "target strain", ANNOgesic can generate them by applying the mutations between "reference strain" and "target strain".
+If the user neither has fasta nor genome annotation file of "target strain", ANNOgesic can generate them if "reference strain" and mutation information are provided by the user.

 Riboswitch and RNA thermometer dataset of Rfam
 ----------------------------
-For riboswitch and RNA thermometer detection, it needs the information of riboswitch and RNA thermometer in Rfam.
-The input format is the following.
+For riboswitch and RNA thermometer detection, the information of riboswitch and RNA thermometer in Rfam are required The input format is following.

 ======== ==== ==========================
 #Rfam_ID Name Description